Exercising and changing your diet can help with constipation symptoms.

 Individual results may vary.

 The symptoms of OIC can be different for everyone.
-Talk to your doctor if you experience constipation symptoms when starting or increasing the dose of an opioid medication for chronic, non-cancer pain, including 2 or more of the following:
+Talk to your doctor if you experience constipation symptoms when starting or increasing the dose of an opioid medication for chronic pain not caused by active cancer, including 2 or more of the following:

 Loose stools are rarely present without the use of laxatives.